-You should drink extra fluids for the rest of the day to reduce the radiation in your body.
-We will tell you how much to drink when you come for your injection.
-If you are on restricted fluids, we will give you further advice.
+You should drink extra fluids for the rest of the day to help reduce the radiation in your body.
+We will tell you how much to drink when you come and if you are on restricted fluids, we will give you further advice.